qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

-If you need to export your layout as a **georeferenced image** (e.g., to share with other projects), you need to enable this feature under the :ref:`layout_composition_tab`.
+If you need to export your layout as a **georeferenced image** (e.g., to share with other projects), you need to enable this feature under the :ref:`layout_tab`.

-If the output format is a TIFF format, all you need to do is making sure to select the correct map item to use in |selectString|
-:guilabel:`Reference map`, and the output will always be a GeoTIFF.
+If the output format is a TIFF format, all you need to do is making sure to select the correct map item to use in |selectString| :guilabel:`Reference map`, and the output will always be a GeoTIFF.
 For other image formats, you also need to check the |checkbox| :guilabel:`Save world file` option.
 With this option, the 'Export as image' action will create a world file along with the exported image.